ejgallego/coq-lsp/README.md

 Moreover, we are strongly based on standards, aiming for the least possible extensions.

+### A Platform for Research !

+A key `coq-lsp` goal is to serve as central platform for researchers in Human-Computer-Interaction, Machine Learning, and Software Engineering willing to interact with Coq.

+Ẁith this goal, `coq-lsp` extends and will eventually replace `coq-serapi`, which has been used by many to that purpose.

 ## Planned features

 ### Jump to definition